 Usually, DOE develops a proposed rulemaking using Department staff and consultant resources.
-Typically, a preliminary analysis is vetted for stakeholder comments after a Framework Document is published and comments taken thereon.
-After the notice of proposed rulemaking is published for comment, affected parties may submit arguments and data defining and supporting their positions with regard to the issues raised in the proposed rule.
-Congress noted in the NRA, however, that regulatory development may "discourage the affected parties from meeting and communicating with each other, and may cause parties with different interests to assume conflicting and antagonistic positions. . . ."
-5 U.S.C.
+Congress noted in the NRA, however, that regulatory development may "discourage the affected parties from meeting and communicating with each other, and may cause parties with different interests to assume conflicting and antagonistic positions'' 5 U.S.C.
 561(2)(2).
 Congress also stated that "adversarial rulemaking deprives the affected parties and the public of the benefits of face-to-face negotiations and cooperation in developing and reaching agreement on a rule.
-It also deprives them of the benefits of shared information, knowledge, expertise, and technical abilities possessed by the affected parties."
+It also deprives them of the benefits of shared information, knowledge, expertise, and technical abilities possessed by the affected parties.''
 5 U.S.C.
 561(2)(3).

-Using negotiated rulemaking to develop a proposed rule differs fundamentally from the Department centered process.
+Using negotiated rulemaking to develop a proposed rule differs fundamentally from the Departmentcentered process.
 In negotiated rulemaking, a proposed rule is developed by an advisory committee or working group, chartered under FACA, 5 U.S.C.
 App.
 2, composed of members chosen to represent the various interests that will be significantly affected by the rule.
 The goal of the advisory committee or working group is to reach consensus on the treatment of the major issues involved with the rule.
 The process starts with the Department's careful identification of all interests potentially affected by the rulemaking under consideration.
 To help with this identification, the Department publishes a notice of intent such as this one in the Federal Register, identifying a preliminary list of interested parties and requesting public comment on that list.
 Following receipt of comments, the Department establishes an advisory committee or working group representing the full range of stakeholders to negotiate a consensus on the terms of a proposed rule.
 Representation on the advisory committee or working group may be direct; that is, each member may represent a specific interest, or may be indirect, such as through trade associations and/or similarly-situated parties with common interests.
 The Department is a member of the advisory committee or working group and represents the Federal government's interests.
 The advisory committee or working group chair is assisted by a neutral mediator who facilitates the negotiation process.
 The role of the mediator, also called a facilitator, is to apply proven consensus-building techniques to the advisory committee or working group process.